ahdis/MobileAccessGateway/docs/features.md

 ## CH EPR Constraints

-The Swiss EPR defines contraints on the use of MHD, PIXm, PDQm and PPQm transactions.
+The Swiss EPR defines constraints on the use of MHD, PIXm, PDQm and PPQm transactions.
 Those can be enabled in the configuration file:
 ```yml
 mag: